cBioPortal/datahub/crdc/gdc/ucec_tcga_gdc/README.md

 - Study is updated once every 3 months with latest data from [ISB-CGC BigQuery tables](https://isb-cgc.appspot.com/bq_meta_search/)
   - The ISB-CGC tables allow easy access to data collected from multiple NCI-CRDC repositories including the GDC, PDC, and others.
 The TCGA data in this study comes from the GDC and is accessed through these tables.
 - Reference genome used: hg38
+- TCGA started using the hg38 genome as of GDC release 32.
+For more information, refer to the [GDC release notes](https://docs.gdc.cancer.gov/Data/Release_Notes/Data_Release_Notes/#data-release-320).
 - This is the primary difference between this study and the legacy TCGA studies (PanCan / provisional), which use the hg19 genome.
 See [here](https://broadinstitute.atlassian.net/wiki/spaces/GDAC/pages/844334036/FAQ#FAQ-EndOfTCGAQ%3AIunderstandthatTCGAdatahasmigratedtotheGDC%2CbutwhydoIseediscrepanciesbetweenGDCandFireBrowse%3F) for more information.
 - Only tumor sample data is included (no normal samples)